 The Santa Cruz Museum is an amazing museum for a couple of reasons.
 First and foremost, it is free!
 Secondly, it houses some amazing works by el Greco.
 He had lived and worked in Toledo.
 Once inside I immediately led the group upstairs to see those famous paintings.
 It is very cool to be able to enjoy those paintings with virtually no one else around.
 I took several photographs of them.
 I hope they turn out well.
 One of these times I want to go to the museum at the home of el Greco.

 When we left the museum we began to walk toward the Cathedral.
 It took a while to get there because Leslie and the girls stopped in nearly every store along the way.
 Also along the way we encountered several street performers.
 They were funny and very talented.
-Probably the best were the man and woman trapeze artists.
+Probably the best was the man and woman trapeze artists.
 They were set up right in front of the Cathedral.

-When we came out of the Cathedral, we walked with a street vendor to a building where they make the traditional Damascene objects.
+When we came out of the Cathedral, we walked with a street vendor to a building where they make the traditional damascene objects.
 We were able to watch them working.
 We ultimately bought a couple of trinkets.

 We left there, had lunch, went back to the car and drove home.
 It was very hot, so when we got home we all got into the swimming pool.
 That was refreshing.